TheSilvered/nest/docs/c_api/c_api-iter.md

 **Returns:**

-The resulting object on success and NULL on failure.
-The error may not be set.
+The resulting object on success and `NULL` on failure.
+The error may be set internally and must not be set by the caller.

 ---